cboettig/labnotebook/_posts/2013-05-31-notebook-features-digital-archiving.md

 ([labnotebook](https://github.com/cboettig/labnotebook)).

-### What about persistent locators then?

 Of course this fails to address the preservation of externally linked content.
 The most frequent outbound links point to other publications through, usually their DOIs, which we hope will take care of themselves.
 The most important externally linked content in the notebook entries are the links to scripts, functions, and manuscripts in the various project repositories on Github.
 The simplest solution is to embed the most important scripts in the notebook entries themselves.
 Archiving the project repositories